 THE TT PROGRAMME WAS EXPANDED to include an Ultra-Lightweight race for bikes up to 175cc.
 Following the first massed start in TT history 17 riders covered three laps; first man home was Jock Porter (New Gerrard) at 51.2mph, ahead of Freddy Morgan and Chris Stead, both riding Cottons.
 The 59 Junior entrants represented 23 marques, most with factory support.
 Having lost out in 1923 AJS was back in force with 10 starters.
 They faced opposition including six Dots, five New Imperials and four entries apiece from Matador, New Hudson and Cotton (whose team included Stanley Woods).
 On the first lap Jimmy Simpson (AJS), Wal Handley (Rex Acme) and Len Horton (New Imperial) broke the 60mph barrier—but all three dropped out with mechanical problems leaving Ken Twemlow (New Imp) to win, at 56.57mph, ahead of S Ollerhead (Dot) and IHR Scott (AJS).
 Following the excitement over the first Sidecar TT in 1923 only 10 combos started in 1924.
 The capacity limit, once again, was 600cc but three 350s took the field—and while George

-BERT LE VACK RODE A 996CC OHV JAP-engined Brough Superior Brooklands special with Castle forks along a highway outside Paris to set a flying kilometre record of 119.1mph.
+BERT LE VACK RODE A 996CC OHV JAP-engined Brough Superior Brooklands Special with Castle forks along a highway outside Paris to set a flying-kilometre record of 119.1mph.
 Its cradle frame and mechanical oil pump were incorporated into a new roadster, the SS80, named for its guaranteed 80mph capability (a Brooklands certificate stating that the complete machine as delivered to the customer had exceeded 80mph could be supplied at an extra cost).
-Before the end of the year the sv SS80 was joined by an even more potent stablemate, the ohv ton-up SS100, which would set the standard for high-performance motor cycles until World War Two.
+Before the end of the year the sidevalve SS80 was joined by an even more potent stablemate, the ohv ton-up SS100, which joined a select band of ohv big twins that would set the standard for high-performance motor cycles until World War Two.

 BY YEAR’S END there were more than 500,000 motorcycles on British roads.